mattcaron/misc_notes/retrocomputing/position_paper.md

 ### Contents

+- ScummVM
-Everything else.
+- Everything else.

 ### Rationale

-Anything not covered above is run on Linux under emulation, as they are designed to be run under a real OS and whatnot, so the latency won't be a huge issue, as everything now is better than what they had back in the day..
+Anything not covered above is run on Linux under emulation, as they are designed to be run under a real OS and whatnot, so the latency won't be a huge issue, as everything now is better than what they had back in the day.

+This includes remasters of old games - which require modern systems.
+Including stuff that's updated adventure games, like the Sierra games.

+And ScummVM just needs a keyboard and mouse and has no hard timing requirements, so I might as well use a "regular" computer, especially since my monitor is a big TV - and then all my adventure games are in the same place.